SudhakarKuma/Machine_Learning/README.md

 Some of these books are freely available on the Internet.

 ## ME781 (Engineering Data Mining and Applications)
 In the fall semester (August 2020), I am crediting another course named **Engineering Data Mining and Applications** (ME781), at IIT Bombay.
 [Prof. Asim Tiwari](https://www.me.iitb.ac.in/?q=faculty/Prof.%20Asim%20Tewari) is the instructor of this course.
-The assignments of this course are available in the folder named [ME781](https://github.com/SudhakarKuma/Machine_Learning/tree/master/ME781)
+The assignments of this course are available in the folder named [ME781](https://github.com/SudhakarKuma/Machine_Learning/tree/master/ME781).

 ## DataCamp

 In the summers of 2020, I completed one career track, named **[Machine Learning Scientist with Python](https://learn.datacamp.com/career-tracks/machine-learning-scientist-with-python)** on DataCamp.
-Additionally, I finished a few more courses as given below.
+Additionally, I finished a few more courses, as given below.

 * [Human Resources Analytics: Predicting Employee Churn in Python](https://learn.datacamp.com/courses/human-resources-analytics-predicting-employee-churn-in-python)
 * [Introduction to SQL](https://learn.datacamp.com/courses/introduction-to-sql)